Geoscience (GEOS)

 Introduction to mineralogy, and optical mineralogy in the context of rocks and interpretation of rock-forming environments.
 Possibly one or more field trips required.

-This course offers students opportunities to develop observation and interpretation skills while learning the technical aspects of field mapping, stratigraphic interpretation and structural analysis.
-Participants will prepare maps, stratigraphic charts, geologic cross sections, field notes and reports while interacting with geological problems in several areas in the Great Plains and Rocky Mountains.
-Time will be divided between travel and working out of a base camp.
-Additional course fee required.
-Taught concurrently with GEOS 246 and 446.
+The online part of this course teaches mineral and energy exploration, and measuring quantity and quality of resources.
+The field portion will build observation and interpretation skills and reinforce technical aspects of field mapping, stratigraphic interpretation and structural analysis.
+Student will prepare field notes, maps, stratigraphic charts, cross sections, and reports while interacting with geological problems in the Great Plains and Rocky Mountains.

 GEOS 390 INTERNSHIP IN GEOSCIENCE1-12 Credits